 How To Effectively Use Non-Antibacterial Cleaners And Soaps

 Studies have proved that non-antibacterial cleaners and soaps are effective at removing germs.
 For cleaners, spray non-antibacterial cleaners on the surface.
 Wait a few seconds, and then wipe away with a clean towel.
-This allows the germs to be washed away from the surface.

 For hand washing, what is most important for keeping germs at bay, is how you wash your hands.
 When you wash your hands, doctors recommend washing your hands for at least 20 seconds.
 First, run your hands under warm water.
-Then add soap, and wash your hands together for 20 seconds, making sure to wash your palms, back of your hands and under your fingernails.
+Then add soap, and wash your hands together for 20 seconds, making sure to wash your palms, backs of your hands and under your fingernails.
 Washing your hands with plain soap and water for 20 seconds allows the surfactants of the soap to work with the washing motion and break up bacteria and viruses.
 Finally, rinse your hands with warm water and dry with a clean towel or air dry.
 According to the FDA this is your best defense against bacteria and viruses.